 You are a bounty hunter, traveling from sector to sector, hunting down renegade enemies and destroying them.

 Earn money for every enemy vanquished.
-Use your income to repair and upgrade your own ship, growing bigger and more powerful with every victory.
+Use your income to repair and upgrade your own fleet, growing bigger and more powerful with every victory.

 Pit your designs against each other and import designs from other players.
 Ship designs are saved as PNG image files, making them easy to share with others.